 However, I’m writing this article to encourage others to do exactly that.
 There are in fact loads of fun things to do in Red Deer, from cultural and historical attractions to family-friendly activities and some excellent restaurants.

-Thanks to its central location in the province, Red Deer is easy day-tripping distance from many Alberta towns and cities.
+Thanks to its central location in the province, Red Deer is easily done as a day trip from Edmonton, Calgary, or other towns in Alberta.
 Using Red Deer as a base, you can also visit numerous farms, some of the best lakes in Alberta, go brewery hopping, and so much more.
 Red Deer could also be a worthwhile add on to various longer road trip possibilities from Edmonton.

 Things to do in Central Red Deer